 Being an island, Sardinia is only reachable by air or sea.

-There are many frequent connections from across the Italian mainland, and from across Europe.
+1. By Air – there are frequent connections from mainland Italy and Europe.
 Sardinia has three main airports, Cagliari Elmas Airport in the south, Olbia Costa Smeralda Airport in the north-east, and Alghero Fertilia Airport in the north-west.

 The main budget airlines such as EasyJet, RyanAir & WizzAir, fly to Sardinia.

+2. By Ferry – there are daily ferries often traveling through the night.
 You can take a ferry from Italy, France & Spain (including Tuscany, Genoa, Civitavecchia/Rome, Palermo, Naples, Barcelona and Marseille.)

 Traveling by car is by far the best way to explore the Island and the most hassle-free option.

+You can hire a car from the major touristic areas of Sardinia, major towns, and at each of the airports where internationally recognized car hire brands can be found .
 Renting a car can be expensive during the summer months and surprisingly economical during the off-season.

 The public transport in Sardinia is good quality and very affordable but will limit the options of where and when you can travel.